JolietCyborgs4241/cyborg_sensing/README.md

 We can and will make this configurable so that we specify a reasonable value which doesn't cause too many false alarms.

+##### LED Hardware

+We can use a strip of [WS2811](https://randomnerdtutorials.com/guide-for-ws2812b-addressable-rgb-led-strip-with-arduino/) RGB LEDs.
+These LEDs can display a full mix of RGB colors (Red-Green-Blue) at different intensities using only three wires: power (+5vdc), ground, and one signal wire.
+There are a number of good libraries like [FastLED](https://github.com/FastLED) that will let us drive it from an Arduino.
+We can drive an arbitrarily long strip of LEDs so long as we have enough power for each LED (about 50mA each at full brightness so a strip of 8 will draw about 400mA max).

+For now, let's consider 8 LEDs and see how well it maps to what we want to display.

+##### LED Status Encoding

+Here are some proposed LED status indications that will help us determine the number of LEDs we might want and what they might indicate

+* LED - Sensor Database up and running
+    * Green - running

+* LED - Sensor Database Status
+    * Yellow - sensor data being received
+    * Blue - sensor data being queried
+    * Green - mix of both statuses

+* LED - RoboRio Interface up and running
+    * Green - running

+* LED - RoboRio Interface to Sensor Database communications
+    * Yellow - sensor data being received
+    * Blue - sensor data being queried
+    * Green - mix of both statuses

+* LED - RoboRio Interface to RoboRio communications
+    * Yellow - commands being sent to RoboRio
+    * Blue - responses from RoboRio
+    * Green - mix of both statuses

+* LED - Main Sensor Server Status
+    * Yellow - sensor data being received
+    * Blue - sensor data being sent to database
+    * Green - mix of both statuses

+* LED - Camera Sensor Server Status
+    * Yellow - camera data being received
+    * Blue - camera data being sent to database
+    * Green - mix of both statuses

+* LED - Autonomous system active
+    * Green - autonomous system in control of robot
+    * Off - not lit when not in autonomous mode

+This covers 8 LEDs.
+We could stop at that or potentially include a larger number, like 10 LEDs into the robot status display for future expansion.

+Suggestions here are welcome.

 ### Hardware platform and Environment

 ### Other ideas and considerations